Compute Infrastructure for ML Workloads

 Machine learning systems feel deceptively simple from the outside.

-You write a few lines of PyTorch, launch a training job, and somewhere beneath the API an enormous amount of machinery moves into place: kernels launch, memory pages move, DMA engines push tensors across PCIe links, schedulers decide who gets compute time, distributed runtimes coordinate machines that may be continents apart.
+You write a few lines of PyTorch, launch a training job, and somewhere beneath the API an enormous amount of machinery moves into place: kernels launch, memory pages move, DMA engines (dedicated hardware that moves data between devices without CPU involvement) push tensors across PCIe links, schedulers decide who gets compute time, distributed runtimes coordinate machines that may be continents apart.

 Most of the time, you never see any of it.